about funding for Recovery projects

 This project benefitted from a Master of Science study by Robert Usgaard at South Dakota State University.
 Usgaard evaluated the feasibility of reintroducing Bald Eagles and Ospreys in South Dakota.
 His project was supported with Pittman-Robertson (P-R) funds, a source established to restore wild birds and mammals.
 P-R funds derive from a federal excise tax on sporting arms, ammunition, archery equipment, and handguns.
 Funds are apportioned to state wildlife agencies by the U.S. Department of Interior based on a formula that considers the state's total area and licensed hunter numbers.

-A new funding source allowed GFP to follow though on Usgaard's feasibility study.
+A new funding source allowed GFP to follow through on Usgaard's feasibility study.
 The Wildlife Conservation and Restoration Program (WCRP) was a one-year funding source provided to state wildlife agencies to conduct nongame or rare species conservation projects, environmental education, and wildlife-associated recreation.
 WCRP funded a pilot project that included site selection and other preparation and the first year of reintroduction in 2003.

 A new federal funding source emphasized conservation projects rather than education or recreation activities.
 State Wildlife Grants are federal dollars provided to all states and territories, with a priority placed on proactive conservation to prevent fish and wildlife species from becoming endangered.
 State Wildlife Grants funding is matched with a nonfederal source.
 GFP provides the majority of the nonfederal match for Osprey reintroduction in South Dakota, although volunteer time will also help defray some of the cost of the nonfederal match.